-Your chances of a successful application will be greatly increased if, before you apply, you do some research to determine who would be a good supervisor for the topics you are interested in, and contact that person to discuss your interests and suitability for the degree programme.
+Your chances of a successful application will be greatly increased if you do some research to determine who would be a good supervisor for the topics you are interested in, and contact that person to discuss your interests and suitability for the degree programme.

 Information to help you identify that person, and get their contact details, is available via these pages: